-- O HMGP provides funds to implement hazard mitigation measures following a Presidentially Declared Disaster.
+- HMGP provides funds to implement hazard mitigation measures following a Presidentially Declared Disaster.
 Hazard mitigation actions are any action taken to reduce or eliminate the longterm risks to people and property from natural hazards.
 HMGP funding is made available, when authorized, for hazard mitigation planning and projects.
-HMGP funding is made available to the State (Applicant) based on the estimated total Federal assistance FEMA provides for disaster recovery under the Presidential declaration. - The goal is to reduce overall risk to the population and structures from future hazard events, while also reducing reliance on Federal funding in future disasters. - This CDBG-DR HMGP Global Match Program will enable eligible mitigation projects to participate that would otherwise be unable to provide the required 10 percent non-federal match.
+HMGP funding is made available to the State (Applicant) based on the estimated total Federal assistance FEMA provides for disaster recovery under the Presidential declaration. - The goal is to reduce overall risk to the population and structures from future hazard events, while also reducing reliance on Federal funding in future disasters. - This CDBG-DR HMGP Global Match Program will enable eligible mitigation projects to participate that would otherwise be unable to provide the required 10 percent non-federal match. - How Program will Address Disaster-Related Storm Water Mgmt/Other Systems - The State's Hazard Mitigation Plan requires that all eligible applicants for the HMGP funds have a local hazard mitigation plan that includes Stormwater Management.

+- Program National Objective(s)

-How Program will Address Disaster-Related Storm Water Mgmt/Other Systems o Benefit to low- and moderate-income persons or households
+- Benefit to low- and moderate-income persons or households

-The State's Hazard Mitigation Plan requires that all eligible applicants for the HMGP funds have a local hazard mitigation plan that includes Stormwater Management.
+- Program Eligibility

-Non-federal share 105(a)(9)
+- Non-federal share 105(a)(9)

+- Program Responsible Entity

-State of Louisiana or its subrecipient(s).
+- State of Louisiana or its subrecipient(s).

-o The maximum award is \$15,000,000.00

-APA #2 REVISION:
+- Program Maximum Assistance

-Modified to read: The maximum award is \$50 million
+- Modified to read: The maximum award is \$50 million

+- Program Estimated Begin and End Dates

-o The state estimates the start and end dates will be August 1, 2022 - July 31, 2028.
+- The state estimates the start and end dates will be August 1, 2022 July 31, 2028.

-Other Program Details
+- Other Program Details

-This program will only fund hazard mitigation projects are intended to strengthen facilities and communities, making them less vulnerable to future disaster impacts.
+- This program will only fund hazard mitigation projects are intended to strengthen facilities and communities, making them less vulnerable to future disaster impacts.